Professor-Paradox/devops-docs/nginx/index.md

 # restart the service
 sudo systemctl restart nginx

+# verify the ports using
+netstat -tlpn

 # visit the azure vm url and check <azure-ip:80> in incognito
+# this should show a data table that you can interact and create a user, delete user and update user
 ```